Alejandro-Rojas-Bernal/Academic_Website/content/authors/admin/_index.md

 email: ''
 ---

 I am a macroeconomist working in production networks, international finance, and inequality.
-My job market paper analyzes the effects of variations in income and consumption distributions on aggregate misallocation and total factor productivity.
+My job market paper explores how variations in income and consumption distributions affect aggregate misallocation and total factor productivity.

 I am in the 2023-2024 job market.
 I will be available in person at the 2024 ASSA meeting in San Antonio, Texas.
 {style="text-align: justify;"}